-- 5.1.1 The Environmental Monitoring and Audit (EM&A) Report presents the operational EM&A works undertaken during the period from 25th July to 24th August 2008 in accordance with EM&A Manual and the requirement under EP-224-2005/A. - 5.1.2 Exceedances on marine stations are recorded and considered non-project related.
-The exceedances are mainly due to the natural variation. - 5.1.3 Exceedances on fresh water stations are recorded and considered non-project related for downstream B (F_DB).
-The exceedances are mainly due to wet season variation.
-Very low concentrations of exceedance record were found at F_Inland M, F_Filter and Lake 1D, it is considered non project-related. - 5.1.4 Application of discharge licence of the desalination plant is in progress.
-Marine water monitoring location at M_RO2 is not required. - 5.1.5 The first monthly coral monitoring was conducted in the August 2008.
-No coral mortality was recorded except C-17 located at Site C which about 10% of mortality was observed.
-As there was no sign of sedimentation or other adverse impacts caused by the East course operation, it is considered non project-related. - 5.1.6 The landscape work is not yet completed by the Contractor.
-The operation phase monitoring will commence when the Final Landscape Plan is available from the Contractor. - 5.1.7 No environmental complaint / summon was received during the reporting month.
+- 5.1.1 The Environmental Monitoring and Audit (EM&A) Report presents the operational EM&A works undertaken during the period from 25th September to 24th October 2008 in accordance with EM&A Manual and the requirement under EP-224-2005/A. - 5.1.2 Exceedances on marine stations and fresh water stations are recorded and considered non-project related.
+The exceedances are mainly due to the natural variation. - 5.1.3 Application of discharge licence of the desalination plant is completed.
+Marine water monitoring location at M\RO2 will be commenced once in operation. - 5.1.4 The third monthly coral monitoring was conducted in October 2008.
+No coral mortality, sedimentation or bleaching was recorded at impact station. - 5.1.5 The finalized landscape works plan was submitted by the Contractor in October 2008.
+There are about 70% of planted trees were death.
+Landscape and visual site audit will commence when replanting work complete. - 5.1.6 No environmental complaint / summon was received during the reporting month.